our logo

 The therapy process is fluid and I invite clients to share their thoughts throughout the counselling duration.

-How will counselling benefit me?
+How will therapy sessions benefit me?

 Greater self awareness can help you to see other perspectives, this may help you to make different choices that may be more aligned to your own values.